santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-override-css.md

 In order to override the css follow these steps

-- Create a model c
+- Create a model class and add required `DataAnotation` as you cane see I have added Required and Range

 ```csharp